 Precise location data can provide richer insights into your users’ behavior and interest.
 Those insights can help you decide the best places to build experiences that reduce friction between the user opening the app and getting value.
 Having this contextual data on where and when your users are accessing your app and its functionalities can help you to design your app to become vital to the daily life of your users, with the end goal of delivering personalized app experiences to each of them.

 The usage analysis we outlined in previous posts can help give you a better understanding of your app usage and functionality: now, we'll take those findings and see how cooking and recipe apps can better understand what functionality users favor and use in the places they are in.

-Recipe Apps Today
+Using Location in Recipe Apps

 Some recipe apps today like iFood or AllRecipes use location with a “stores near you” feature, where you can see where the closest grocery store is to your location.
 The home screen of many recipe apps displays the recipes of the day and encourages users to search for recipes with a search bar.
 The menu may also provide users with additional options like a shopping list or a favorite recipes list.